lindseyboulet/inflection_detector/README.md

 # inflection_detector
-Uses piece-wise linear regression to identify inflections for x-y data
+Python Dash App - That uses piece-wise linear regression to identify inflections for x-y data Was built for detecting ventilatory thresholds